2Mamba2Furious: Linear in Complexity, Competitive in Accuracy: Background

 \subsection{Mamba-2}

 Several approaches have attempted to improve the accuracy of linear attention while retaining linear complexity, such as performer (\citet{performer}), cosformer (\citet{cosformer}), hedgehog (\citet{hedgehog}), RetNet (\citet{retnet}), gated linear (\citet{gate_lin}), and DeltaNet (\citet{deltanet}), among others.
 One algorithm that is both efficient and improves linear attention significantly is Mamba-2 (\citet{mamba2}).
 In the description below, we examine Mamba-2 purely from an architectural perspective, not from the efficiency gained from the associative scan algorithm. \\ The original Mamba (\citet{mamba}) architecture was derived from a state space model (SSM) (\citet{ssm}) (\citet{s4}), which are not expressive on their own due to having time-independent queries, keys, and values (referred to as C, and B, and x in the SSM literature).
 Mamba improves SSM expressiveness by making the query, key, and value matrices time-dependent.
 Mamba-2 further improves efficiency and expressiveness by introducing the associative scan algorithm and decay mask ($A$ mask).
 The resulting algorithm can be effectively formulated as linear attention with a decay mask (section \ref{sec:isolate} expands this assertion and isolates elements of Mamba-2 that are most expressive).
 From this perspective, Mamba-2 takes linear attention and makes it more expressive through clever architectural elements and parallelization via associativity. \\ The complete Mamba-2 algorithm is found in GitHub\footnote{\href{https://github.com/state-spaces/mamba}{https://github.com/state-spaces/mamba}} and has some additions not described fully in the paper (\citet{mamba2}).
 That is, the Mamba-2 codebase builds in several inductive biases.
 The full Mamba model with all biases included from this codebase is written out in algorithms \ref{alg:mamba2_setup} and \ref{alg:mamba2_forward}.
 Note that the head and sequence dimensions are arbitrarily swapped to simplify the presented algorithm, though the swaps can be inferred via the explicit shapes.
-To make the comparison with other algorithms easier, as noted in (\citet{mamba2}), we employ the $Q$, $K$, and $V$ notation, rather than the equivalent $C$, $B$, and $x$ notation.
+To make the comparison with other algorithms easier, as noted in (\citet{mamba2}), we employ the $Q$, $K$, and $V$ notation, rather than the equivalent $C$, $B$, and $x$ notation (respectively).
+Additional simplifications were made such as using a single head group, however like with softmax attention, one can have head groups akin to MQA in attention (\citet{group_query_attn}).

 As seen in Algorithm \ref{alg:mamba2_setup} and Algorithm \ref{alg:mamba2_forward}, Mamba-2 has numerous elements beyond just a decay mask.
 Many of the choices seem arbitrary or underexplored and add complexity without much investigation or motivation.
 We question if the added complexity is necessary for Mamba-2 to outperform vanilla linear attention.
 To analyze the components that make Mamba-2 superior (and propose changes), we break Mamba-2 into its components and build up a simplified algorithm, which we name \MambaSimple{}, from these singular components.